Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 The script above will do the following

-1. Create a new Resource Group in the location specified
+1. Create a new Resource Group deploy Azure Resources
-2. Deploy and configure Azure Resources for the Digital Twin
+2. Configure Grafana Dashboards and connect it to the Azure Active Directory and Azure Data Explorer
+3. Configure Azure Digital Twins Data History
-3. Deploy All custom code for the application
+4. Deploy All custom code for the applications
+5. Generate Links for the applications

 ## The Architecture